john-cd/rust_howto/bk/src/code_organization/dependencies.md

 {{#include dependencies.incl.md}}

-## Use External Crates (Dependencies) in your Code {#dependencies}
+## Use Items from External Crates (Dependencies) in your Code {#dependencies}

-To use a (public) item (`struct`s, functions, etc.) of an external crate, first make sure to include said external crate as a dependency in your crate's `Cargo.toml` file, for example:
+To use a (public) item (structs, enums, traits, functions, etc.) of an external crate, first make sure to include the external crate as a dependency in your crate's `Cargo.toml` file, for example:

 ```toml
 [dependencies]
 anyhow = "1.0.95"
 ```

+The name of the external crate is followed by `=` and a semantic version specifier.
+See the [[cargo | Cargo]] chapters for details.

 You can then refer to its items using a path that starts with the external crate's name: